aditya01889/ai_dev_workflow/README.md

-# AI Development Workflow
+# AI Development Workflow with UI

 This project sets up a workflow for developing AI applications using Docker containers and a CI/CD pipeline with Jenkins.
-It includes logging and monitoring using Logstash, Kibana, Prometheus, and Grafana.
+It includes a UI for gathering requirements, previewing work, and checking logs.

 ## Prerequisites

 - Docker
 - Docker Compose
-- Jenkins

 ## Setup